vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 ```

 where the attribute `nada` is undefined, will not be evaluated immediately
 after definition.
-Nix is lazy enough when it comes to sets to wait until the
+Nix is lazy enough when it comes to attrsets to wait until
-call to `concat` to figure out the contents of the set and attempt to invoke
+the call to `concat` to figure out the contents of the set and attempt to invoke
 the function.

 Conversely, something like